-The water demands proportion of sub-index I1j and I2j of each user node are displayed in Fig. 12(a) and 12(b) respectively.
-According to the overall urban planning of Zhangzhou city, large industrial enterprises and reserves of hazardous materials (e.g. fuel and gas) are located in suburban areas, and are not part of the downtown service areas of the WDS network.
-Therefore, daily industrial water demands (I12) and post-earthquake water demands for secondary disaster control (I22) take a very small proportion of water demands of user nodes in Fig. 12.
-According to the constitute rules of post-earthquake water demand in Table 1, user nodes hold high proportion on residential water demands in Fig. 12(a) are converted to the user nodes holding high proportion on other demands in Fig. 12(b), user nodes hold high proportion on public service demands in Fig. 12(a) are converted to the user nodes holding high proportion on demands for disaster relief facilities and demands in seismic shelter for evacuation in Fig. 12(b).
+The water demand proportions of sub-indexes I1j and I2j of each user node are displayed in Fig. 12(a) and 12(b), respectively.
+According to the overall urban planning of Zhangzhou city, large industrial enterprises and reserves of hazardous materials (e.g., fuel and gas) are located in suburban areas and are not part of the downtown service areas of the WDS network.
+Therefore, the daily industrial water demands (I12) and post-earthquake water demands for secondary disaster control (I22) take a very small proportion of the water demands of the user nodes in Fig. 12.
+According to the constitutive rules of post-earthquake water demand in Table 1, user nodes holding a high proportion of residential water demand in Fig. 12(a) are converted to user nodes holding a high proportion of other demands in Fig. 12(b), while user nodes holding a high of on public service demands in Fig. 12(a) are converted to user nodes holding a high proportion of demand for disaster relief facilities and seismic shelters for evacuation in Fig. 12(b).

-Fig.12 Water demand proportion of user nodes. (a) water demands for normal operation (I1). (b) water demands for post-earthquake relief function (I2).
+Fig. 12 Water demand proportions of user nodes. (a) water demands for normal operation (I1). (b) water demands for post-earthquake relief function (I2).

 Fig. 13 Normalized values of sub-indexes for network topology importance (I3)